PJRyn/Stock-Summary-Using-VBA/README.md

-# VBA-challenge
+# Stock Summary Using VBA
-## Introduction
+## About the Project
-This project's goal was to create a VBA script which can provide basic analysis to contain multiple sheets, provided they are properly formatted.
-The VBscript 'YearlyStockCalc.vba' provided can be added to an excel document and provide a summary table on each sheet contained within the Excel file.
-The summary table is made up of four categories, the first being the title of ticker.
-The second is 'Yearly Change' which covers the change of stock price from the first value compared to the final value of the given year.
-It also displays this as a currency and provides basic visual information by displaying red if it was lower and green if it was higher in the given year (yellow if there is no difference).
-The third is 'Percentage Change' which shows the percentage of how much the stock's price has changed from the first value and the final value of a given year.
-The fourth and final is 'Total Stock Volume' which provides a count of the total volume of stocks over a given year.
+This projects aim was to create a VBA script that could provide some basic analysis for Excel files that contain multiple sheets.
+The Excel files list companies and multiple entries for each company listing:
+- the date the data was taken
+- the stock price at opening
+- the highest price it reached that day
+- the lowest price it reached that day
+- the stock price at closing
+- the volume of stocks
+The VBA script creates a table adjacent to the Excel table.
+This new table provides an analysis of each company by listing:
+- each companies yearly change in stock price and coloring them red if it has decreased in value and green if it increased in value
+- a percentage of how much the stock has changed in price throughout the year
+- the total traded stocks that year
-## What is the process
+## Using the VBA script
-The script will first load a message box telling the user which sheet is currently being processed.
-After it will initialize the variables used.
-Then it will take the first value provided for the first stock, then it will read through each line counting up the total stock volume for each category.
-Once it has detected that the next line will be a different stock it takes the closing value for that stock and prints out the calculated difference from the first and last stock price.
-Then print the difference in both percentage and monetary value and print the total stock volume.
-The script repeats this process until it has read the entire sheet.
-After it has completed a sheet a new message box stating the next sheet it will process.
-This also will repeat for each sheet in the Excel file.
-Once it is done it prints a message box stating "completed!".
+To utilize this script open one of the provided Excel sheets or another that uses the same structure, then go to the developer tab select the visual basic option.
+From within the visual basic menu either 'drag and drop' the YearlyStockCalc.vba into the side bar or select file and insert and add the YearlyStockCalc.vba file.
+After it has been added run the macro and wait for the message box that says "completed!".